-The discovery of the outbreak in Kent highlighted the risk of accidental introductions and subsequent spread, and the need for us in the UK to be constantly vigilant for this pest.
+The discovery of outbreaks in Kent and East Sussex highlighted the risk of accidental introductions and subsequent spread, and the need for us in the UK to be constantly vigilant for this pest.
 Suspected sightings must be reported immediately to the plant health authorities.

 Please note that TreeAlert and TreeCheck both require photographs to be uploaded.
 These should be clear, well-lit, close-up pictures of symptoms, and/or the beetles themselves.